goblint/bench/setjmp/README.md

 Please follow the installation guide given in https://github.com/goblint/analyzer/blob/longjmp/README.md

-# Small Examples
+# Small Litmus Tests

 The set of 40-ish small examples is integrated into the set of regression tests for the Goblint.
-To run all regression tests, one may simply call
+To run all regression tests, one may simply (in the analyzer directory) call

 > make test